eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

     > NOTE!!
 Sometimes an authentication screen might not pop up, instead it might ask you to enter your credentials on Powershell itself.

-1. Fill-in your GitHub account with the following credentials to Sign-In.
+1. Fill-in your GitHub account with the following credentials to Sign-In from Powershell.

      - **Username:**   Provide the GitHub Username
      - **Password:**   Provide the **Personal Acess Tocken** that has been created during the starting of this Exercise